Projeto-Pindorama/heirloom-ng/README.md

                 cpio/pax should be able to read or create bzip2 compressed entries in zip files.

-Since the RPM "build recipe" was not updated since 2007, you will have to build this manually.
+Heirloom is built manually --- in other words, you will need to know how to build a package manually using make, and also a little bit about the build system being used.
 The first thing to understand is the build system.
-This is actually quite simple: Every directory contains a file named Makefile.mk that includes the directory-specific make instructions.
-To generate the real Makefile, configuration settings are prepended to the directory-specific file.
+This is actually quite
+simple: Every directory contains a file named ``Makefile.mk`` that includes directory-specific make instructions.
+To generate the real ``Makefile``, configuration settings are prepended to the directory-specific file.
-You have to edit these configuration settings before you start compiling; they are located in the file build/mk.config which is also in make syntax.
+You have to edit these configuration settings before you start compiling;
+they are located in the file build/mk.config which is also in make syntax.

 Follow the descriptions in this file and select appropriate values for your system.
+Read everything carefully and you will pretty much get it in some minutes.

 Be very careful at this step!
 If you overwrite your system utilities or put the Heirloom Toolchest at an early place in your system's PATH,